officer-rosmarino/officer-rosmarino.github.io/index.md

 I'm an Italian living in Italy :pizza:

 I am a software engineer.
-I love learning, solving problems and getting into the nitty-gritty of complex issues. :man_technologist:
+I love learning, solving problems and getting into the nitty-gritty of complex issues :man_technologist:

-I am a father (soon twice!). :baby: :heavy_plus_sign: :hourglass_flowing_sand: :baby:
+I am twice a dad :baby: :baby:

-I play drums, although I am not as good as I'd like. :drum:
+I play drums :drum:

 I love music, and I listen to different genres.
 Some of my favorite artists: Muse, Snarky Puppy, Bedřich Smetana, Massive Attack, John Williams. :notes:

-Every once in a while I like making short movies, although I suck at it. :movie_camera:
+Every once in a while I like making short movies, although I suck at it :movie_camera:

-I love hiking and camping.
-The sense of freedom that comes with a long hike in nature is something else. :mountain: :camping:
+I love hiking and camping :mountain: :camping:

-I will try essentially every food that I can, and, most likely, I will like it.
-Except for pineapple pizza (jk). :plate_with_cutlery:
+I will try to eat anything :plate_with_cutlery: